List (abstract data type)

 In type theory and functional programming, abstract lists are usually defined inductively by two operations: nil that yields the empty list, and cons, which adds an item at the beginning of a list.

 A stream is the potentially infinite analog of a list.

 Operations

-Implementation of the list data structure may provide some of the following operations:
+Implementation of the list data structure may provide some or all of the following operations as low level primitives: